 The Company's 2004 Stock Incentive Plan (the "Incentive Plan") establishes the procedures for the granting of incentive stock options, stock appreciation rights, restricted shares, performance units and performance shares.
 The maximum number of shares of the Company's common stock that may be issued pursuant to the Incentive Plan, as amended, is 2,750,000, and the maximum number of shares that may be granted to a participant in any calendar year is 250,000.
 Substantially all grants issued pursuant to the Incentive Plan are "restricted stock grants" which specify vesting (i) upon the third anniversary of the date of grant for time-based grants, or (ii) upon the completion of a designated period of performance for performance-based grants.
+For the shares granted in connection with the Company's performance-based target bonus compensation arrangements for 2009 (granted in March 2010), such shares will vest one year from the date of grant.
 Time-based grants are valued according to the market price for the Company's common stock at the date of grant.
 For performance-based grants, the Company engages an independent appraisal company to determine the value of the shares at the date of grant, taking into account the underlying contingency risks associated with the performance criteria.
 These value estimates have a direct impact on net income, because higher valuations would result in lower net income, whereas lower valuations would result in higher net income.
 The value of such grants is being amortized on a straight-line basis over the respective vesting periods, as adjusted for fluctuations in the market value of the Company's common stock.